AryanVarmora/Image-Caption-Generator/README.md

-# Image Caption Generator
+Image Caption Generator

-This project generates captions for images using a neural network that combines CNNs and LSTMs.
+This project generates descriptive captions for images using a neural network that combines Convolutional Neural Networks (CNNs) for image feature extraction and Long Short-Term Memory (LSTM) networks for natural language processing.

+Project Overview

+Image captioning is a challenging task that bridges computer vision and natural language processing.
+This project leverages pre-trained CNNs for visual feature extraction and LSTMs for generating meaningful captions for images.

+Features

+Preprocesses and tokenizes textual captions.

+Extracts image features using pre-trained models like InceptionV3.

+Generates captions for images through a CNN-LSTM architecture.

+Includes evaluation metrics like BLEU score to measure caption quality.

+Repository Structure

+Image-Caption-Generator/
+├── data/
+│   ├── captions.txt        # Captions dataset
+│   └── images/             # Folder for image files (sample images) ├── notebooks/
+│   └── preprocessing.ipynb # Jupyter Notebook for text preprocessing
+├── src/
+│   ├── tokenizer.py        # Script for tokenizing captions
+│   ├── model.py            # CNN-LSTM model code
+│   └── train.py            # Model training script
+├── README.md               # Project documentation
+├── LICENSE                 # License file
+└── requirements.txt        # Python dependencies

-## How to Run
+How to Run

-1. Clone the repository: `git clone <repo-url>`
+1. Clone the Repository

+git clone <repo-url>
+cd Image-Caption-Generator

+2. Install Dependencies

+Ensure you have Python 3.8 or higher installed, then run:

-2. Install dependencies: `pip install -r requirements.txt`
+pip install -r requirements.txt

-3. Run preprocessing: `python src/tokenizer.py`
+3. Preprocess Data

+Run the preprocessing script to tokenize captions and prepare the dataset:

+python src/tokenizer.py

-4. Train the model: `python src/train.py`
+4. Train the Model

+Train the CNN-LSTM model using:

+python src/train.py

+5. Generate Captions

+After training, use the model to generate captions for new images.

-## Dataset
+Dataset

-- **Captions:** Derived from `captions.txt`, each image has 5 captions.
+Captions: Derived from captions.txt, where each image has multiple captions for training.

-- **Images:** Sample images included in `data/images/`.
+Images: Include sample images in the data/images/ folder.
+Additional images can be added for testing.

-## Technologies Used
+Technologies Used

-- TensorFlow
-- Python
-- NumPy, Matplotlib
+Deep Learning Frameworks: TensorFlow or PyTorch

+Python Libraries: NumPy, Pandas, Matplotlib, OpenCV

+Data Preprocessing: Tokenization, Padding, Vocabulary Building

+License

+This project is licensed under the MIT License.
+See the LICENSE file for details.

+Contributions

+Contributions are welcome!
+If you want to improve this project, feel free to fork the repository and submit a pull request.

+Contact

+For questions or suggestions, please reach out through GitHub Issues or email aryanvarmora8@gmail.com